Best Online Criminal Justice Programs in Maryland (2026)

 How does Criminal Justice pay in Maryland compare to other states?

-Maryland salaries are approximately 20.2% higher than the national average for criminal justice roles.
+Maryland offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Maryland a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Maryland?